The humans behind In awe, Sara and Dj.

 Do you have a favorite piece of vintage clothing, if so what’s the story behind it?

 Well, the one button up you got me the other day, I can’t seem to take it off or even wash it.
-Super soft and comfy, can you wear it with anything.
-I like the feel of vintage, it’s stronger fabrics and the color is usually faded, which you know I like.
+Super soft and comfy, I can wear it with anything.
+I like the feel of vintage, the fabrics and the colors is usually faded, which you know I like.

 Where are you from?

 I’m from an island called Nøtterøy in Norway.
 It’s actually directly translated “nut island.”

 Hmm, there are so many good ones.
 I think the first one that comes to mind is going on road trips to an island in Sweden where my pappa grew up.
 We would go most summer vacations, packing up for a couple of months.
 Another one is also in summer, walking down from our house to the harbour with my neighbor who is pretty much my little sister.
 We would fish for crabs or just wait to go sailing.